Luming-L/Project/PeakRecall.md

 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg
 ```
 Step 7 is the final task of peak calling.
 In this step, positions with scores higher than certain cutoff (set by `-c`) will be kept.
 Remember the scores in the output from _bdgcmp_ are in -log10 form, so we set `-c 1.301` when we want to select positions with p-value lower than 0.05 (-log10(0.05) = 1.301).
-If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset. `-l` specifies a minimum length for the peak, which is set as the fragment size _d_ by default.
+If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset.
+Final`-l` specifies a minimum length for the peak, which is set as the fragment size _d_ by default.
 # test
 # result
 # Ref
 [Advanced:-Call-peaks-using-MACS2-subcommands](https://github.com/macs3-project/MACS/wiki/Advanced:-Call-peaks-using-MACS2-subcommands)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUwODcwMjg3LC0xMjc3NzU4NjkyLDEyMT
+eyJoaXN0b3J5IjpbMTg0NzE3MjgwOSwyNTA4NzAyODcsLTEyNz
-A5MzY0OTAsLTEzMTk3NjUyODUsLTE3ODk4ODE3NjEsMTY1OTI5
+c3NTg2OTIsMTIxMDkzNjQ5MCwtMTMxOTc2NTI4NSwtMTc4OTg4
-ODI0NywtMTE3MDExOTgxOSwtNTc3NzQ0Mzg2LC00Njk5NjgwMT
+MTc2MSwxNjU5Mjk4MjQ3LC0xMTcwMTE5ODE5LC01Nzc3NDQzOD
-ksLTE0NTg5NzI1MjEsMTE3NzQ2Nzk2OSwxMTczNDc4Niw5OTMw
+YsLTQ2OTk2ODAxOSwtMTQ1ODk3MjUyMSwxMTc3NDY3OTY5LDEx
-NzIwNjAsMTg2NjAyNTY3NCwtMTMxNDQyMzc0MSwtMTk4MTAzNT
+NzM0Nzg2LDk5MzA3MjA2MCwxODY2MDI1Njc0LC0xMzE0NDIzNz
-YxLC01NDczMTIyNDMsLTE5Mzk1NjkzNDcsMzc5MzczMzMxLC02
+QxLC0xOTgxMDM1NjEsLTU0NzMxMjI0MywtMTkzOTU2OTM0Nywz
-OTU1MjU1NF19
+NzkzNzMzMzFdfQ==
 -->